The entrance to the College can be found on Turl Street (between Broad Street and High Street).

 Prospective students can find more information here.

 There are regular services to Oxford station from London, the Midlands, the North West, and the South coast.
 National Rail Enquiries can help you plan your journey.
-If arriving by train, the College is a 15 minute walk from the station.
-The 280 bus leaves from the station every 15 minutes and stops on the High Street, next to Turl Street.
+If arriving by train, the College is a 15-minute walk from the station.
+The 280 bus leaves from the station (Stop R5) every 15 minutes and stops on the High Street (Stop T1), next to Turl Street.
+The number 1 and number 5 buses leave from the station (Stop R2) every 5 minutes and stop on St Aldate's (Stop G5).
+From there it is a 3-minute walk to Lincoln College.

 Coach services run to Oxford from many parts of the UK.
 The city's coach station is located in Gloucester Green, a 7-8 minute walk from the College.
 The Oxford Tube coach service connects Oxford and London, and runs every 10-15 mins during the day.
 For visitors from overseas, the Airline bus service offers frequent coach services from London Heathrow and London Gatwick airports.
-For other coach services, please check the National Express website.
+The National Express 737 coach runs between Oxford and London Stansted.

 Oxford lies just to the west of the M40 motorway, which connects London with the Midlands and North of England.
 The A34 also connects Oxford with the South of England, and provides a route to the M4 and the West.

 There is no parking at the College and parking in the city centre can be difficult.
 The nearest public car parks are Gloucester Green and the Westgate.
-There is limited on-street parking available in the city centre, the nearest of which can be found on Broad Street.
-If travelling by car we recommend you use one of Oxford’s Park & Ride services, conveniently located on the outskirts of the city.
+There is limited on-street parking available in the city centre, primarily for blue badge holders.
+Therefore we recommend avoiding the traffic and instead use one of Oxford’s Park & Ride services, conveniently located on the outskirts of the city.
+They are: Pear Tree (no. 300) and Oxford Parkway (no. 7 or 700) to the north; Seacourt (no. 400) to the west; Redbridge (no. 300) to the south; and Thornhill (no. 400) to the east.

 Information about parking for Blue Badge holders can be found here.